alex-gillis/mistborn-ttrpg/README.md

 - **Narrator’s Toolkit**: Empower your campaigns with advanced tools designed specifically for Narrators.
 This section will include in-depth resources like plot hooks, secrets to enrich your narratives, and an expanded bestiary to challenge your players with new and exciting encounters.
 - **Era 1 Expansion**: Delve deeper into the original Mistborn trilogy with additional content from Era 1.
 Beyond the core rulebook, we'll be adding a wealth of new material inspired by the beloved first era, ensuring your adventures capture the essence of Vin, Kelsier, and the world they fought to save.
+- **Downloadable Character Sheet**: Take your created charactersheets on-the-go with a simple PDF.

 Stay tuned as we continue to expand and refine the compendium.
 Your adventure in the world of Mistborn is just beginning!